 The author and her family moved from Arizona to a farm in Virginia, where they lived for one year eating only what they produced themselves or what they could find locally produced (mostly).
 Interspersed with tales of raising turkeys and growing asparagus are short essays from Kingsolver’s husband about agriculture and ecology and recipes and meal plans from Kingsolver’s older daughter.
 PACKED with information that will send you off to your local farmers' market.
 Read it with The Tightwad Gazette for maximum lifestyle impact.

-: Sarah Dessen: YA Fiction
+Just Listen: Sarah Dessen: YA Fiction

 The most recent from YA author Sarah Dessen.
 I love Sarah Dessen's later books, especially This Lullaby and The Truth About Forever.
 Just Listen is about a high schooler who's estranged from her best friend (and, consequently the entire school) because of an incident at a party during the summer.
 She comes back into her own after Owen, another outsider at her school, befriends her.
 Lots of similarities between this one and Laurie Halse Anderson's brilliant YA novel Speak.
 If you care, this one does have brief strong language.
 (I know that because of my notes.)